knative/docs/docs/help/contributor/style-guide/documenting-code.md

 ## Words requiring code formatting
 Use code formatting to indicate special purpose text.
 Apply code formatting to the following content:

-* Text that the user enters into a field
 * Filenames and path names
-* Configuration file content
-* Sections of code
-* Programming examples
-* Command line text
-* Environment variable text
+* Any text that goes into a CLI

 ## Referencing Variables in Code Blocks